 I squeal and jump up, snatching it and shoving it down my shirt.

-"Shut up."
-I mutter, feeling my face heat up.
+"Shut up," I mutter, feeling my face heat up.

-"Do you need any help?"
-I ask.
+"Are you sure you don't need any help?"
+I check.

 "Alright.
 If you say so~"